vainaviv/handloom/README.md

 If you train a new tracer model, replace the path to the tracer model checkpoint in the ``__init__`` function of the ``Tracer`` class.
 If you train a new crossing classification model, replace the path to the classification model checkpoint in the ``__init__`` function of the ``TracerKnotDetector`` class.

 ## Contributions
-If you have any questions or would like to add features, please contact Vainavi Viswanath (vainaviv@berkeley.edu(mailto:vainaviv@berkeley.edu)).
+If you have any questions or would like to add features, please contact Vainavi Viswanath (vainaviv@berkeley.edu).